Sponsorship of Students

 Ole Keene Primary School

-Mara Explorers Camp works closely with Ole Keene Primary School 1km away and we encourage our guests to take a visit there during term time and spend some time with the teachers and pupils.
-For guests who wish to stay longer we can arrange for you to spend a week or two volunteer teaching.
+Mara Explorers Camp works closely with Ole Keene Primary School 1km away from our camp and we encourage our guests to take a visit there during term time and spend some time with the teachers and pupils.

 Local Maasai Villages

 Ole Keene Maasai village directly benefits from Mara Explorers as for every client who stays here a part of the camping/accommodation fee goes to them as well as the lease fee which we pay them annually.
-Along with the help of donations and volunteers from Australia we have been able to build this village a block of two toilets to help curb the spread of Typhoid.
+Along with the help of donations and volunteers from Australia we have also been able to build this village a block of two toilets to help curb the spread of Typhoid.